 1. The Company shall work on ethical standards and adopt openness and transparency.
 And all its policies and procedures must be publicly available and easily accessible.

-2. To develop a formal processes ensuring business decisions been taken by following a clear consideration of ethical and reputational risks.
+2. To develop a formal process ensuring business decisions have been taken by following a clear consideration of ethical and reputational risks.